We love answering community questions!

 Homeschool Curricula Questions

 Younger students tend to most actively engage in the opening activity and video but may need to transition to another activity during the discussion and practice exercises.
+We don’t recommend the worksheets for students younger than 3rd grade.

-Each lesson includes material for a 30-45 minute session.
+• Each lesson includes material for a 30-45 minute session.
 If your family needs a shorter lesson, read our response to modifying the curriculum.

 Its components also take different learning styles into account.
 Using the 4MAT instructional approach, it seeks to interest students in the material, identify and review objectives, provide opportunities to develop skills, and bridge gaps between head, heart, and hands.
 For these reasons, it is ideal for families to experience the entire lesson together.
 However, we recognize that it isn’t always possible to spend 30-45 minutes on a lesson and may need to customize it for your family.